LasLabs/python-reverend/README.rst

    The function should return a list of strings, which are the tokens that are relevant to your app.

-2. Subclass Bayes and override the method getTokens to return a list of string tokens relevant to your app.
+2. Subclass Bayes and override the method get_tokens to return a list of string tokens relevant to your app.

 Known Issues / Road Map